Kendall Jenner Hoped Justin and Hailey Bieber Would End Up Together

 When the now-married pair got engaged in July 2018, just weeks after rekindling their years-long on-and-off romance, the move took many by surprise.
 After all, he and ex Selena Gomez had seemingly called it quits again only a few months earlier.
 Making matters even more unpredictable, the couple really surprised fans when they headed into a New York City courthouse two months after getting engaged and tied the knot.

 In fact, the whirlwind engagement even made Hailey do a double check.
-"I remember calling my parents when we decided to get married and I said, 'This is the time I need you to stop me from doing something crazy if you think this is a bad idea,'" she recalled in his Seasons YouTube series.
+"I remember calling my parents when we decided to get married and I said, 'This is the time I need you to stop me from doing something crazy if you think this is a bad idea,'" she recalled in his Seasons YouTube docuseries.
 "Because, in my heart, I knew that that's what I wanted to do."

 Now, as revealed in a recent Instagram Live with the Mr. and Mrs., gal pal Kendall Jenner equally wanted the relationship for her famous friends, but didn't necessarily know it would come true.